 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I would like to thank the member for asking the question on that matter.
-Yes, this announcement was released just prior to the screening tests where family members were encouraged, especially if the majority were tested amongst families as this would assist the overall findings.
+Yes, this announcement was released just prior to the screening tests in Pangnirtung where family members were encouraged, especially if the majority were tested amongst families as this would assist the overall findings.
 We are encouraging everyone to take this community-wide screening.

 We have been working with the Hamlet of Pangnirtung.
 We meet together and update one another every two weeks via the CPHO.
-They update us on what the community is talking about or what their needs are at the community level, or what else is missing.
+They update us (interpretation ends) every two weeks (interpretation) on what the community is talking about or what their needs are at the community level, or what else is missing.

-(interpretation ends) In terms of encouraging participation, it's all about building trust between our department and our partners and the community members, creating awareness around TB, the fact that TB can be treated at the community level in community for most cases, and just a really close collaboration with Nunavut Tunngavik around food security aspects, around cultural safety aspects.
+(interpretation ends) In terms of encouraging participation, it's all about building trust between our department and our partners and community members, creating awareness around TB, the fact that TB can be treated at the community level in community in most cases, and just a really close collaboration with Nunavut Tunngavik around food security aspects, around cultural safety aspects.